LegioN2004/Programs/WebDev-stuff/Kirat-cohort-0-1/11.1-Serverless_Fns/README.md

 1. Domain registration section: If you have a domain, or want to buy one or want to point it to something else, we can go here.
 2. Analytics & Logs: For tracking how many people visit the website and other data.
-3. Turnstile: Works for preventing DDoS attacks, those capchas and all.
+3. Turnstile: Works for preventing DDoS attacks, those captchas and all.

 We'll be working with workers and pagers for today which _Builds serverless functions with Workers.
 Deploy websites and full-stack applications with Pages_.
 This is what happens when we just provide the code and the servers handle everything themselves.